effectivecore/core/docs/software.md

     | json         | always     | for development         |

-SQLite requires
+SQLite
 ---------------------------------------------------------------------

 SQLite support foreign keys when:
 - it's not older than v3.6.19 and
 - it was compiled without SQLITE_OMIT_FOREIGN_KEY
-  and SQLITE_OMIT_TRIGGER definitions
+  and SQLITE_OMIT_TRIGGER definitions.

 Clients software support
 ---------------------------------------------------------------------

+The following clients are supported:
-- Apple Safari v10+
+- Apple Safari v10+;
-- Apple Mobile Safari on iOS v8+
+- Apple Mobile Safari on iOS v8+;
-- Opera           (modern versions)
+- Opera           (modern versions);
-- Mozilla Firefox (modern versions)
+- Mozilla Firefox (modern versions);
-- Google Chrome   (modern versions)
+- Google Chrome   (modern versions);
-- Microsoft Internet Explorer v9+
+- Microsoft Internet Explorer v9+;
-- Microsoft Edge
+- Microsoft Edge.

 Recommended Development Software
 ---------------------------------------------------------------------

+Only high quality licensed expensive software was used for create the project.
+It's recommended to use the next software:
 - macOS High Sierra or newer for using quality software and make development environment.
 - Coda (mac) for working with code|markup|styles and searching in the code.
 - Tower (mac|win) for working with Git.